3.2.1 Residency Policy for Graduate Students: Policy

 Only completed course units are counted toward the residency requirement.
 Courses with missing, incomplete, in progress, or failing grades do not count toward the residency requirement.
 Courses from which the student has formally withdrawn are not counted towards residency.

 |M.L.S., L.L.M., J.S.M.6||35||04|

-The university minimum requirements for the coterminal bachelor’s/master’s program are 180 units for the bachelor’s degree plus 45 (or higher departmental requirement, as determined by each graduate department) unduplicated units for the master’s degree.
-The requirements for the coterminal program with dual undergraduate degrees are 225 units for the two bachelor’s degrees, and 45 units for the master’s degree (see also GAP 4.2, Coterminal Degrees).
+The university minimum requirements for the coterminal bachelor’s/master’s program are 180 units for the bachelor’s degree plus 45 (or higher degree program requirement, as determined by each graduate degree program) unduplicated units for the master’s degree.
+The requirements for the coterminal program with dual undergraduate degrees are 225 units for the two bachelor’s degrees, and 45 units for the master’s degree (see also GAP 4.2 Coterminal Degrees).

 The tuition schedule for graduate programs differs from that for undergraduates, and the tuition rate for graduate engineering is higher than for other graduate programs.
 Students enrolled in a coterminal program begin to pay the graduate tuition rate after 12 full-tuition undergraduate quarters.

 Coterminal students with two undergraduate degrees are assessed the graduate tuition rate in the quarter after they have been enrolled for 15 full-tuition quarters.